Advertisement

 “The vast majority of patients with these symptoms have something viral, such as an upper respiratory infection, sinus infection or bronchitis,” he explains.
 Those illnesses are treated with time, rest and symptom-relieving medication.
 Not antibiotics.

-Dr. Chaisson cautions that antibiotic overuse can lead to antibiotic resistance, allergic reactions, or even Clostridium difficile, also known as C. diff.
+Dr. Chaisson cautions that antibiotic overuse can lead to antibiotic resistance, allergic reactions or even Clostridium difficile, also known as C. diff.
 It’s an intestinal infection that causes diarrhea and abdominal pain.
 C. diff is difficult to treat and can cause life-threatening complications.
 The risk is particularly high for:

 Antibiotics probably shouldn’t be the first step.
 But they may end up being the right step if your symptoms linger for more than a few days.
 Especially if you also have a chronic illness like emphysema, asthma, diabetes, kidney disease or heart disease.

-Whatever type of pneumonia you have, your provider will probably diagnose you based on the results of a chest x-ray.
+Whatever type of pneumonia you have, your provider will probably diagnose you based on the results of a chest X-ray.
 They may also take blood or mucus samples, just to be safe.

 People who have walking pneumonia usually start feeling unwell within two weeks of exposure.
 But it can sometimes take a month.
-That’s bad news, because you’re contagious throughout that incubation period, even though you have no symptoms.
+That’s bad news because you’re contagious throughout that incubation period, even though you have no symptoms.

 Once you do feel sick, it will take about four days for your symptoms to worsen.
 Typical complaints include:

-Though the symptoms of bacterial pneumonia and viral pneumonia aren’t exactly the same, Dr. Chaisson says both tend to cause shortness of breath and fatigue.
+Though the symptoms of bacterial pneumonia and viral pneumonia aren’t exactly the same, Dr. Chaisson says that both tend to cause shortness of breath and fatigue.

 According to Dr. Chaisson, pneumonia causes your immune system to fill the air sacs in the lungs with mucus, pus and other fluids.
 That congestion makes it difficult for oxygen to reach your blood.
 As a result, you may experience symptoms related to poor oxygenation, like brain fog, a high heart rate and blue skin, lips or nails (cyanosis).